Masters in Taxation Programs & Degrees

-Masters in Taxation programs are designed for students who aspire to a career as a tax specialist or tax advisor.
-Within the world of business, tax regulations and laws typically require specialized knowledge and attention.
+Masters in Taxation Programs are designed for students who aspire to a career as a tax specialist or tax advisor.
+Within the world of business, tax regulations and laws typically require specific knowledge and attention.
 The intricacies of the U.S. tax code, in addition to state-specific regulations, create a need for tax professionals who are trained in this very meticulous and important area of accounting and business.
 Masters of Science in taxation degree programs teach students how to create and implement successful tax strategies, develop skills in critical thinking along with a solid sense of ethical responsibility.

-Masters in Taxation: Program Basics
+What are Masters in Taxation Program Basics?

 Typical Masters of Science in Taxation programs take from 7 months in an accelerated program to 2 years to complete, and may require students to possess a Bachelor’s degree.
 An internship may also be required.
 Though not all programs have prerequisites, students who wish to enter a master’s degree program in taxation are often required to have a knowledge of business, finance or accounting, such as business statistics, financial accounting, managerial accounting and microeconomics.

 To be admitted into some master’s program in accounting with concentration in taxation, students may need to pass the Graduate Management Admission Test (GMAT) and/or the Certified Public Accountant (CPA) exam.
 If you have not already passed an official CPA examination, your program might include classes that can help you prepare for and pass the exam.